paoyangchen-laboratory/methgo/docs/install.rst

   ::

   $ git clone https://github.com/wwliao/methgo.git
-  $ cd methgo
-  $ chmod +x methgo
-  $ echo 'export PATH=$PATH:~/.local/methgo' >> ~/.bashrc
-  $ source ~/.bashrc
-  $ pip install -r requirements/base.txt
+  $ pip install -r methgo/requirements/base.txt
-  $ pip install -r requirements/addition.txt
+  $ pip install -r methgo/requirements/addition.txt

   .. note::
-    If you're using Mac and the OS version is larger than 10.8, run this line before you install the requirements
+    If you're using Mac and the OS version is larger than 10.8, run the following line before you install the requirements

     ::